Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Introduction

 While there is no known polynomial-time algorithm that can detect cliques of size below the threshold of $\Omega(\sqrt{n})$, there is a quasipolynomial algorithm for any $k \ge 2\log n$: enumerate subsets of size $2\log n$; for each subset that forms a clique, take all common neighbors of the subset; one of these will be the planted clique.
 This is also the fastest known algorithm for any $k = O(n^{1/2-\delta})$, where $\delta > 0$.

-Some evidence of the hardness of the problem was shown by Jerrum \cite{Jerrum92} who proved that a specific approach using a Markov chain cannot be efficient for $k=o(\sqrt{n})$.
-More evidence of hardness is given in \cite{feige2003probable}, where it is shown that Lov\'{a}sz-Schrijver SDP relaxations, which include the SDP used in \cite{FeigeK00}, cannot be used to efficiently find cliques of size $k=o(\sqrt{n})$.
-The problem has been used to generate cryptographic primitives~\cite{JuelsP00}, and as a hardness assumption ~\cite{AlonAKMRX07,HazanK11,MV:09}.
+Some evidence of the hardness of the problem was shown by \citeAN{Jerrum92} who proved that a specific approach using a Markov chain cannot be efficient for $k=o(\sqrt{n})$.
+Additional evidence of hardness is given in \citeP{feige2003probable}, where it is shown that Lov\'{a}sz-Schrijver SDP relaxations, which include the SDP used in \citeP{FeigeK00}, cannot be used to efficiently find cliques of size $k=o(\sqrt{n})$.
+Most recently, lower bounds against a constant level of the more powerful Sum-of-Squares SDP hierarchy were shown by \citeAN{MekaPW15} and \citeAN{DeshpandeM15}.
+The problem has been used to generate cryptographic primitives~\citeP{JuelsP00}, and as a hardness assumption in a large number of works (\eg \citeP{AlonAKMRX07,HazanK11,MV:09,BerthetR:13,Dughmi14}).

-We focus on the bipartite planted clique problem, where a bipartite $k \times k$ clique is planted in a random bipartite graph.
-A densest-subgraph version of the bipartite planted clique problem has been used as a hard problem for cryptographic applications \cite{ApplebaumBW10}.
-All known bounds and algorithms for the $k$-clique problem can be easily adapted to the bipartite case.
-Therefore it is natural to suspect that new upper bounds on the planted $k$-clique problem would also yield new upper bounds for the bipartite case.
+We focus on the bipartite planted clique problem, where a $(k \times k)$-biclique is planted in a random bipartite graph.
+A densest-subgraph version of the bipartite planted clique problem has been used as a hard problem for cryptographic applications \citeP{ApplebaumBW10}.
+The bipartite version can be easily seen to be at least as hard as the original version.
+At the same time all known bounds and algorithms for the $k$-clique problem can be easily adapted to the bipartite case (\eg \citeP{AmesV11}).
+Therefore it is natural to expect that new upper bounds on the planted $k$-clique problem would also yield new upper bounds for the bipartite case.

-The starting point of our investigation for this problem is the property of the bipartite planted $k$-clique problem is that it has an equivalent formulation as a problem over distributions defined as follows. \begin{problem} Fix an integer $k$, $1 \le k \le n$, and a subset of $k$ indices $S\subseteq \{1,2,\ldots,n\}$.
-The input distribution $D_S$ on vectors $x \in \{0,1\}^n$ is defined as follows: with probability $1-(k/n)$, $x$ is uniform over $\{0,1\}^n$; and with probability $k/n$ the $k$ coordinates of $x$ in $S$ are set to $1$, and the rest are uniform over their support.
+The starting point of our investigation for this problem is the property of the planted $k$-biclique problem that it has an equivalent formulation as a problem over distributions defined as follows. \begin{problem} Fix an integer $k$, $1 \le k \le n$, and a subset of $k$ indices $S\subseteq \{1,2,\ldots,n\}$.
+The input distribution $D_S$ on vectors $x \in \{0,1\}^n$ is defined as follows: with probability $1-(k/n)$, $x$ is uniform over $\{0,1\}^n$; and with probability $k/n$, $x$ is such that its $k$ coordinates from $S$ are set to $1$, and the remaining coordinates are uniform in $\{0,1\}$.
 For an integer $t$, the \textbf{distributional planted $k$-biclique} problem with $t$ samples is the problem of finding the unknown subset $S$ using $t$ samples drawn randomly from $D_S$. \end{problem}